IgorRidanovic/DaVinciResolve-ExportProjects/README.md

 If writing an automated DRP export tool consider that Resolve Studio must be running and that each ExportProject() call will block the application.
 Generally speaking, a database dump is a more end-user transparent DaVinci Resolve backup method.

+YouTube tutorial for exporting Resolve DRP files using the Blackmagic API: https://youtu.be/a8au-dJEZ5Y

 See DaVinci Resolve disk database backup: https://www.hdhead.com/?p=841 DaVinci Resolve PostgreSQL backup: https://www.hdhead.com/?p=857